bilan604/Apache-Spark/README.md

+# Unit-Testing with PySpark

+Codebase not completely up to date.

 ## Run unit tests
 There are multiple ways to run unit tests, as shown below.
 Spark unit tests takes reletatively longger time to start and run, but should finish at minutes level.